-40 Tables 6.70-6.72 summarise the impacts of the response options on NCP supply.
-Examples of synergies

-- 41 between response options and NCP include positive impacts on habitat maintenance (NCP 1) from - 42 activities like invasive species management and agricultural diversification.
+- 40 Tables 6.70-6.72 summarise the impacts of the response options on NCP supply.
+Examples of synergies - 41 between response options and NCP include positive impacts on habitat maintenance (NCP 1) from - 42 activities like invasive species management and agricultural diversification.
 For the evaluation process, - 43 we considered that NCP are about ecosystems, therefore options which may have overall positive effects,

-3 based NCP.
-Similarly, energy efficiency measures would increase energy availability, but the 'energy'

-4 NCP refers specifically to biomass-based fuel provisioning.
-This necessarily means that the land 5 management options have more direct NCP effects than the value chain or governance options, which are

-6 less ecosystem-focused.

-7 In evaluating NCP, we have also tried to avoid 'indirect' effects - that is a response option might increase 8 household income which then could be invested in habitat-saving actions, or dietary change would lead to 9 conservation of natural areas, which would then led to increased water quality.
-Similarly, material 10 substitution would increase wood demand, which in turn might lead to deforestation which might have 11 water regulation effects.
-These can all be considered indirect impacts on NCP, which were not evaluated.
-12 Instead, the assessment focuses as much as possible on direct effects only: for example, local seeds 13 policies preserve local landraces, which directly contribute to 'maintenance of genetic options' for the 14 future.
-Therefore, this NCP table is a conservative estimation of NCP effects; there are likely many more secondary effects, but they are too difficult to assess, or the literature is not yet complete or conclusive.

-16 Further, many NCP trade-off with one another (Rodriguez et al 2006), so supply of one might lead to less

-17 availability of another - for example, use of ecosystems to produce bioenergy will likely lead to decreases

-18 in water availability if mono-cropped high intensity plantations are used (Gasparaos et al 2011).

-19 Overall, several response options stand out as having co-benefits across 10 or more NCP with no adverse 20 impacts: improved cropland management, agroforestry, forest management and forest restoration,

-21 increased soil organic content, fire management, restoration and avoided conversion of coastal wetlands,

-22 and use of local seeds.
-Other response options may have strengths in some NCP but require trade-offs

-23 with others.
-For example, reforestation and afforestation bring many positive benefits for climate and

-24 water quality but may trade-off with food production (Table 6.70).
-Several response options, including

-25 increased food productivity, bioenergy and BECCS, and some risk sharing instruments like crop

-26 insurance, have significant negative consequences across multiple NCP.
+- but which are not ecosystem-based are not included; for example, improved food transport and - 2 distribution could reduce ground-level ozone and thus improve air quality, but this is not an ecosystem- - 3 based NCP.
+Similarly, energy efficiency measures would increase energy availability, but the 'energy' - 4 NCP refers specifically to biomass-based fuel provisioning.
+This necessarily means that the land - 5 management options have more direct NCP effects than the value chain or governance options, which are - 6 less ecosystem-focused. - 7 In evaluating NCP, we have also tried to avoid 'indirect' effects that is a response option might increase - 8 household income which then could be invested in habitat-saving actions, or dietary change would lead to - 9 conservation of natural areas, which would then led to increased water quality.
+Similarly, material - substitution would increase wood demand, which in turn might lead to deforestation which might have - water regulation effects.
+These can all be considered indirect impacts on NCP, which were not evaluated. - 12 Instead, the assessment focuses as much as possible on direct effects only: for example, local seeds - policies preserve local landraces, which directly contribute to 'maintenance of genetic options' for the - future.
+Therefore, this NCP table is a conservative estimation of NCP effects; there are likely many more - secondary effects, but they are too difficult to assess, or the literature is not yet complete or conclusive. - 16 Further, many NCP trade-off with one another (Rodriguez et al 2006), so supply of one might lead to less - 17 availability of another for example, use of ecosystems to produce bioenergy will likely lead to decreases - in water availability if mono-cropped high intensity plantations are used (Gasparaos et al 2011). - Overall, several response options stand out as having co-benefits across 10 or more NCP with no adverse - 20 impacts: improved cropland management, agroforestry, forest management and forest restoration, - 21 increased soil organic content, fire management, restoration and avoided conversion of coastal wetlands, - 22 and use of local seeds.
+Other response options may have strengths in some NCP but require trade-offs - 23 with others.
+For example, reforestation and afforestation bring many positive benefits for climate and - 24 water quality but may trade-off with food production (Table 6.70).
+Several response options, including - 25 increased food productivity, bioenergy and BECCS, and some risk sharing instruments like crop - insurance, have significant negative consequences across multiple NCP.